SAP/fosstars-rating-core/docs/oss_security_rating.md

     1. How a project uses fuzzing.
 It's based on the following features:
         1. Programming languages that are used in a project.
         1. If an open-source project is included to OSS-Fuzz project.
     1. Dependency testing.
+It's based on the following sub-scores:
-It's based on the following features:
+        1. Dependabot score based on the following features:
             1. Programming languages that are used in a project.
             1. Package managers that are used in a project.
-        1. If an open-source project is regularly scanned for vulnerable dependencies.
             1. If a project uses Dependabot.
             1. If a project uses GitHub as the main development platform.
+        1. OWASP Dependency Check score based on the following features:
+            1. If and how a project uses OWASP Dependency Check.
+            1. If and how a project sets a CVSS threshold for OWASP Dependency Check to fail the build.
     1. Memory-safety testing.
 It's based on the following features:
         1. Programming languages that are used in a project.
         1. If an open-source project uses AddressSanitizer.